 5. Learn The Benefits of Boosting

 Related: Blogging for your Wedding Photography Business provides fantastic content to share on Facebook.
 Don’t have time to blog?
-Fotoskribe, a ShootDotEdit Company, can take blogging off your plate!
+Fotoskribe, a ShootDotEdit Company, can take blogging off your plate.
 Learn more about Fotoskribe!

 6. Test Your Facebook Boosting Process

 When done correctly, boosting your content can be an effective way to reach potential clients.
-In order to know whether your boosts are working for you, it is important for you to test the process.
+To know whether your boosts are working for you, it is important for you to test the process.
 Start by tracking the progress on your current boosted post.
-If you notice that you are reaching a larger audience and they are clicking on your content, then you can continue to use the same custom settings for a majority of your boosts.
+If you notice you are reaching a larger audience and they are clicking on your content, then you can continue to use the same custom settings for a majority of your boosts.